helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 # Stakeholders

 All Hotspot owners or potential owners will be effected by this HIP as it affects the method by which earnings are calculated for all proof-of-coverage based rewards.
-Owners or Patreons who have setup Hotspots to optimize for the existing PoC method and reward structure may be especially affected.
+Owners or Patrons who have set up Hotspots to optimize for the existing PoC method and reward structure may be especially affected.

-Additionally the Helium development team will have considerable work implementing the proposed algorithms on the blockchain.
+Additionally, the Helium development team will have considerable work implementing the proposed algorithms on the blockchain.

-Due to the nature of the change, its likely an app push notification, engineering blog post, and other social media outreach may be needed to ensure effected stakeholders are notified and can voice support or concerns.
+Due to the nature of the change, it's likely an app push notification, engineering blog post, and other social media outreach may be needed to ensure effected stakeholders are notified and can voice support or concerns.

 # Detailed Explanation

-The following subsctions describe the reward scaling methodology and implementation.
+The following subsections describe the reward scaling methodology and implementation.

 ## Definitions